HomeBlog › Back Pain Relief

 What is pregnancy back pain relief?

-Pregnancy back pain relief is a mix of posture changes, gentle strengthening, mobility, and comfort tools used to reduce low and mid-back discomfort.
-It should stay within pregnancy-safe ranges and be guided by your clinician if pain is intense.
+Pregnancy back pain relief is a mix of posture changes, gentle strengthening, mobility, supported rest, and comfort tools used to reduce low and mid-back discomfort during pregnancy.

 What are the best exercises for pregnancy back pain relief?

-Common options include cat-cow, gentle pelvic tilts, glute squeezes, and short walks with good posture.
-If any move creates sharp pain, stop and ask a midwife, doctor, or pelvic PT.
+Common options include cat-cow, gentle pelvic tilts, glute squeezes, side-lying clamshells, and short walks with good posture.
+If any move creates sharp pain, stop and ask a midwife, doctor, or pelvic health physical therapist.

 Can breathing help back pain in pregnancy?